soitun/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 ### Running on Docker

-You probably want to check on [specific running instructions][3] to configure all DPS features when running on docker, set as default DNS and docker container solving have different docker run options for each platform.

-Despite on this, the standalone way to run DPS on docker can be done by following:
+The standalone way to run DPS on docker can be done by following:

 ```bash
 $ docker run --rm --hostname dns.mageddo -p 5380:5380 -p 53:53/udp defreitas/dns-proxy-server
 ```

 If you get something like `0.0.0.0:53: bind: address already in use` then probably there is some other DNS server like systemd-resolved, so you can try to bind DPS to a specific network interface like `127.0.0.1` or `192.168.x.x`, check your local interfaces for the best fit.